parkermac/LO/README.md

 ---

+## Getting up to speed with linux, python, and git

+To work with the LO system, ROMS, and generally to be able to do modern numerical modeling, it is important that you have reasonable skill with linux, python, and git.
+If you need a refresher or a starting place with any of these you could look at the lectures from my [Effective Computing Class](http://faculty.washington.edu/pmacc/Classes/EffCom_2020/index.html).
+Ignore the first lectures about installing linux and python.
+They are superseded by the notes here.
+But the lectures starting with [Linux 1](http://faculty.washington.edu/pmacc/Classes/EffCom_2020/lectures/Linux%201.pdf) and continuing through those on python and GitHub will be relevant.

+---

 ## Installation - four steps

 All the instructions assume you are working from the linux (bash) command line.
 When I say "go to" I mean navigate to that place, and "do" means enter that command from the linux command line and hit return.